|Responsible University Officer:||Vice President for Administration|

 Compensation requests for intra-university consulting which are funded from a sponsored index will be routed to the Sponsored Programs Office to obtain sponsor approval.
 No other additional compensation requests are allowed on a sponsored index.

 This policy is to ensure the University's compliance with federal regulations.
 The federal regulations state: "Incidental work (that is in excess of normal work for the individual), for which supplemental compensation is paid by an institution under institutional policy, need not be included in the payroll distribution systems described below, provided such work and compensation are separately identified and documented in the financial management system of the institution."

 Regular employee performance should not be affected by the additional duties.
 If the additional duties do affect regular employee performance, the agreement can be canceled.

 Employees may earn additional compensation by providing consulting services for another department on campus (intra-university consulting).
-OMB Circular A-21 J.10.d(1) (Cost Principles of Educational Institutions - Compensation for Personnel Services) states: Since intra-university consulting is assumed to be undertaken as a university obligation requiring no compensation in addition to full-time base salary, the principle also applies to faculty members who function as consultants or otherwise contribute to a sponsored agreement conducted by another faculty member of the same institution.
+The federal regulations state: Since intra-university consulting is assumed to be undertaken as a university obligation requiring no compensation in addition to full-time base salary, the principle also applies to faculty members who function as consultants or otherwise contribute to a sponsored agreement conducted by another faculty member of the same institution.
 In unusual cases where consulting is across departmental lines or involves a separate or remote operation, and the work performed by the consultant is in addition to his/her regular departmental load, any charges for such work representing additional compensation above the institutional base salary are allowable provided that such consulting arrangements are specifically provided for in the agreement or provided in writing by the sponsoring agency.

 Intra-university consulting is limited to one (1) day per week per the University consulting policy found in the Board of Trustees Conflict of Interest policy 4.7 (also referenced in Board of Trustees 15.3 and Faculty Handbook 3.2.3, 5.1.1 and Appendix B).

 An employee providing consulting services within their primary department is ineligible for additional compensation per federal regulations.